 - 7.2 The existing evidence base is in urgent need of review in light of the lack of a clear and up-to-date picture on unmet housing needs beyond 2031 and the differing positions of authorities on the recommendations made in the original 2018 Strategic Growth Study.
 Further work is required to develop and agree the scope and sequencing of this review, but key next steps should include: - Confirming how current contributions to meet GBBCHMA wide needs will be apportioned between the current and emerging unmet needs of the Black Country and Birmingham.
-This work is essential in order to show how the anticipated, but not yet tested, Black Country housing shortfall in particular is being addressed to support the next stages of the Plan. - To confirm the scale of the housing shortfall across the whole of the GBBCHMA over a period of at least 15 years, using the standard method as the starting point for addressing housing needs, to inform the approach taken by current emerging Local Plan reviews.
-This should attempt to take a consistent approach to identifying capacity within the study area, particularly in areas generating housing shortfalls. - A review of whether the growth locations identified in the 2018 Strategic Growth Study remain appropriate and whether further work is needed to identify new growth areas for testing through Local Plan preparation.
+This work is essential in order to show how the anticipated, but not yet tested, Black Country housing shortfall in particular is being addressed to support the next stages of the Plan. - To confirm the scale of the housing shortfall across the whole of the GBBCHMA over a period of at least 15 years, using the standard method as the starting point for addressing housing needs, to inform the approach taken by current emerging Local Plan reviews15.
+This should attempt to take a consistent approach to identifying capacity within the study area, particularly in areas generating housing shortfalls. - A review of whether the growth locations identified in the 2018 Strategic Growth Study remain appropriate and whether further work is needed to identify new growth areas for testing through Local Plan preparation. - A market analysis which can advise at a strategic level on market absorption rates (including reference to previous build out rates), in particular for areas that may be identified as potential locations for strategic growth. - Consider the extent to which the shortfall will be addressed within the GBBCHMA before seeking options beyond it. - Consider the extent to which major job creating and infrastructure projects e.g. West Midland Interchange and UK Central / HS2 can be supported by labour supply from within the GBBCHMA - A review of existing SHELAA evidence, including Green Belt assessments and viability/deliverability expectations across the GBBCHMA - 7.3 This is not necessarily an exhaustive list and may need to be updated to consider findings from local plan examinations within and adjoining the GBBCHMA.